 Hold your objections for just a moment.
 Let me try to convince you that your current system is not really working.
 Your work could be more like mowing that lawn: clear and observable, obvious to you and everyone else what needs to be done next.
 I’m going to tell you Why You Should Use Trello For Damn Near Everything.

 But first, if you’ve never used Trello before, this article is not an introduction to Trello.
 Rather, it’s a stick to beat you over the head (for your own good!) and hopefully convince you to start using it.
-I may eventually write How To Use Trello For Damn Near Everything.
+I may eventually write How To Use Trello For Damn Near Everything (UPDATE: I haven’t finished it yet, but here’s a link to my first draft + outline).
 For now, all you need to know is that Trello is a simple way to visually organize todo items into lists.

 Here’s a picture of a really simple Trello board.